 The five winners of the Why Education Matters Essay Contest will each be awarded a $1000 education award.
 Eligibility is reserved exclusively for high school seniors.

-The student entrant must not put his/her name on the essay.
+The student entrant must not put his/her name, address, school site, or school district on the essay.

 F3 will forward entries to judges selected by CALSA for assessment.
 Essays will be assessed on content and style, including but not limited to passion, clear, articulate, and logical organization, development of ideas expressed, insight, creativity, and completeness and consistency in the use of language, variety in sentence structure, range of vocabulary, use of proper grammar, spelling, and punctuation.

-Award winners will be notified in March, 2014.
+Award winners will be notified by April, 2019.
 The likelihood of winning will depend upon the quality of all other entries as judged by the criteria stated above.
 Prizes are nontransferable.
 All prizes will be awarded.
 Competition is void where prohibited or restricted by law.
 Winners will be solely responsible for any federal, state, or local taxes.

 Essays must be original, not in the public domain, factually accurate, and must not infringe or violate any law or the legal or equitable right of any person or entity, nor contain material that infringes or violates any personal property rights of others or that constitutes defamation, invasion of privacy, an infringement of the intellectual property rights of any third person, or is otherwise unlawful.
 By submitting an essay, each student acknowledges his or her understanding of and compliance with these rules.
 CALSA and F3 reserve the right to disqualify any entry deemed inappropriate for publication, at their discretion.